 - additional cornstarch for dusting

-- about 2 c. of cooking oil for deep frying
+- 2 cups cooking oil for deep frying

 For the filling:

 - 2 tablespoons cooking oil

 - 2 to 3 tablespoons frozen sweet peas

 - pepper to taste

 - 1 teaspoon sugar